⛰️Topography

 GeoPard calculates these models since only DEM is not enough to accurately determine the field topography, for example, there may be a hilltop in the lowland that will differ in soil characteristics and productivity from other parts of the field with the same height in absolute values – e.g. slopy area, depression.

-Using Compare Layers feature you can visually compare topography maps and how they correlate with other field maps such as multi-year crop development as shown in the screenshots below.
+Using the Compare Layers feature you can visually compare topography maps and how they correlate with other field maps such as multi-year crop development as shown in the screenshots below.

 GeoPard incorporated various digital elevation datasets globally, from LIDAR with 2m spatial resolution in the UK to 30m SRTM, to provide the best possible topography analytics.